Site Search

 1st class architect, 2nd class architect, 1st class structural design architect, 1st class Equipment Layout architect, building facility engineer, 1st class construction management engineer, 1st class construction management engineer assistant, 2nd class Building Work management engineer, 2nd class Building Work management engineer assistant, supervising engineer, real estate agent, curator, 1st and 2nd class event management specialist, small and medium-sized enterprise consultant, managing architect, outdoor advertising specialist, construction accountant, electrical and electronics general technical supervision, specially managed industrial waste management manager, safety manager, 1st class sanitation manager, fire prevention manager, safe driving manager, manager to prevent unreasonable demands, waste management manager, etc.

-In order to strengthen our creative capabilities, we hold in-house seminars and "creative salons."
-In addition, we disseminate and share information for various research purposes, such as design knowledge, know-how, and materials, and we also invite top creators from outside the company to hold seminars and training sessions at our head office and in VR.
+To strengthen our creative capabilities, we disseminate and share information for various research purposes, such as design knowledge, know-how, and materials, at our head office and online, and hold seminars and training sessions with top creators from outside the company.

 Since 2005, we have been implementing our original practical new employee training program, "Hitozukuri Project.
 This training program consists of "introductory training" and "work guidance" to learn about the company and the basic knowledge necessary for business promotion, and "product creation" to practice manufacturing.